symeo-io/symeo-python/README.md

         )
 ```

-## Wrap your application startup with the symeo command

 ### Create your local configuration file

 Create a `symeo.local.yml` file in the root of your project, defining the values matching your configuration contract: